flyCouch/KLP_CSH_Polymer_Stone_PriorArt/README.md

 This disclosure is intended to immediately establish Prior Art for the KLP formulation and process, making it publicly known and accessible.

-This material (documentation, formulation, and process) is licensed under the MIT License.
+This material (documentation, formulation, and process) is licensed.
 This aligns with the inventor's goal to make the formulation and process Royalty-Free for the benefit of global sustainable construction.

 For the full, detailed license and disclosure, please refer to the LICENSE and KLP_Method.md files.